We Serve 32 Bay Area Communities in the Wildfire Zone

 Which Bay Area cities have the highest wildfire risk?

-Saratoga, Los Gatos, Monte Sereno, Woodside, Portola Valley, Los Altos Hills, Emerald Hills, Stanford/Skyline, East Bay Hills, and Santa Cruz all carry Very High Fire Hazard Severity Zone designations.
-An additional 11 communities are classified as High risk by CAL FIRE.
+Saratoga, Los Gatos, Woodside, Portola Valley, Los Altos Hills, Scotts Valley, and Cupertino all contain Very High or High Fire Hazard Severity Zone designations from CAL FIRE.
+Monte Sereno, Emerald Hills, Stanford/Skyline, East Bay Hills, and Santa Cruz also carry Very High classifications, with an additional 11 communities rated High.